People with disability

 support their needs.
 If you have a problem with any product or

 service you buy you can use your rights under the Australian

 Consumer Law to sort it out.

 Whenever you buy goods and services - whether they're related to

 your disability or not - you have the right to:

 - Ask for what you want (ask as many questions as you like)

 - Take your time before you make a decision

 - Be treated fairly

-Your consumer rights apply whether you are buying products from
+Your consumer rights apply whether you are buying goods from a

 How to buy the right product for